 Maintaining High Availability in NCache Cluster

 NCache’s distributed and replicated architecture ensures 100% uptime even if a node goes down unexpectedly.
-This is made possible because of the peer-to-peer architecture of NCache and the runtime discovery of clusters and clients without any user intervention.
-Moreover, NCache provides intelligent failover support so the cluster remains available for all connected clients at all times.
+NCache’s peer-to-peer architecture and runtime discovery of clusters and clients with no user intervention ensures such high availability.
+Moreover, NCache provides intelligent failover support, so the cluster always remains available for all connected clients.

 Peer-To-Peer Architecture

 NCache provides dynamic cache clustering with a peer-to-peer architecture where there is no single point of failure.
-A cache cluster has interconnected servers and it contains a coordinator (senior-most server node) that manages the memberships to the cluster.
-In case the coordinator ever goes down, this role passes on to the next senior-most server in the cluster.
-This removes any single point of failure in cluster membership management.
+A cache cluster has interconnected servers, and it contains a coordinator (senior-most server node) that manages the memberships to the cluster.
+If the coordinator goes down, the role passes on to the next senior-most server in the cluster.
+It ensures no single point of failure in cluster membership management.

 Runtime Discovery Within Cluster and Clients